drewdeponte/git-ps-book/src/guides/list-patches-on-your-stack.md

 # List patchs on your stack

+How to list patches on your stack and their associated state information.

 ## TLDR

-1. List patches and their associated state information with `gps list` or `gps ls` for short
+1. `gps list` or `gps ls` for short

 ## Walkthrough